Chen Fengxiang

 Chen Fengxiang (陈凤翔; born September 1955) is a Chinese diplomat and political figure.
 He was born in Chahar Right Front Banner, Inner Mongolia.
 He graduated from Peking University with a degree in Russian language.
 From 1992 to 1994, he served in the office of the ambassador in Russia.
-Beginning in 2004, he became assistant to the head of the International Liaison Department of the Communist Party of China, then in 2013, he was promoted to deputy head.
+Beginning in 2004, he became assistant to the head of the International Department of the Chinese Communist Party, then in 2013, he was promoted to deputy head.